shikokuchuo/mirai/README.md

 ### Distributed Computing

-Through the `daemons()` interface, tasks may also be sent to server processes on the network for computation, rather than on the local machine.
+Through the `daemons()` interface, tasks may also be sent for computation to server processes on the network.

-Simply set the ‘.url’ argument to the client network address (or leave blank to listen on all interfaces on the host) and a port that is able to accept incoming connections, for example:
+Specify the ‘.url’ argument as the client network address (or leave blank to listen on all interfaces on the host) and a port that is able to accept incoming connections, for example: